 Most outboard models are equipped with power tilt and trim mechanisms.
-The purpose of power tilt is to raise the engine for launching, loading or trailering your boat.
+The purpose of power tilt is to raise the engine for launching, loading, or trailering your boat.
 Power trim may be used to adjust the boats planing performance and running attitude.
-Power trim is covered in detail in Sportfish, Cruisers, Yachts Owner's Manual.
+See Power trim in Sportfish, Cruisers, Yachts Owner's Manual on pages 52 and 72.